ProgramIsFun/Learning-unreal-engine/README.md

 So, in simple terms, We are binding a function OnSphereBeginOverlap To a OnComponentBeginOverlap Variable, which is a delegate that is defined in our Parent class.
 And we will broadcast a variable OnPickUp Which is a delegate type In this OnSphereBeginOverlap Function If the Actor that overlap with this component is a character.

 And where to receive this on pickup event.
 There is actually in the blueprints that contain these two components.
 For this event, because we broadcast it with the character.
-So from the red node of this event, the character output Will be used to call the attached weapons of that character.
+So from the red node of this event, the character output Will be used to call the void AttachWeapon(Aue521fpscale37Character* TargetCharacter); Which is defined in our Number one component.
+Because we have the pointer of that characters.
+The number one component will call AttachToComponen(Which is a method defined in USceneComponent) To attach itself To the character USkeletalMeshComponent.
+In the function  AttachWeapon, We also check the controller of the character, If it is a player controller, we also add a mapping contest class UInputMappingContext* FireMappingContext Which defined what physical button will trigger what intended action.
+And we also add a mapping which Defined a specific action will trigger what function.

 <img src="https://github.com/user-attachments/assets/38120233-cbc9-47e6-8c29-438ee254e356" width="700" >